-Elimination Diet For Skin Conditions
+Elimination Diet Basics for Skin Conditions

 Another type of food allergy occurs that is less dramatic than an IgE reaction, and slower to develop.
 These reactions can produce sneezing, headaches, and drippy nose, and are caused by another immunoglobulin, called IgG.